Go to the Courses section

-The Department of English and Modern Languages at Oxford Brooks University hosts Writing Fellows from the Royal Literary Fund (RLF) in London.
+The School of English and Modern Languages at Oxford Brooks University hosts Writing Fellows from the Royal Literary Fund (RLF) in London.
 The RLF is a charity which supports professional writers through a variety of schemes, and Oxford Brooks University was one of the pioneer hosts for the RLF Fellowship scheme.

-The Fellows’ office is T4.04 (Tonge Building) on the Gipsy Lane Campus.
+The Fellows’ office is T414 (Tonge Building) on the Gipsy Lane Campus.
 Students can make appointments by emailing the Fellows directly.
 The Royal Literary Fund Fellows only work between weeks 1 and 12 each semester.